ampache/ampache.org-api/docs/browse/playlist-browse.md

   * starts_with
   * not_starts_with

+e.g. `cond=like,unplayed+tracks`

 When returning combined playlists and smartlists in a single response you can use the following extra filters.

-* hide_dupe_smartlist: Hide smartlists from the reesponse when there is already a playlist with the same name
+* hide_dupe_smartlist: Hide smartlists from the response when there is already a playlist with the same name
 * smartlist: return smartlists only

-Finally these conditions are playlist specific and not commonly shared between browse types.

 * playlist_open: filter by user accessible playlists (public playlists and owner = you)
 * playlist_user: filter for playlists you own